mjfernez/natural_earth_data_corrections/README.md

     /vsizip/./ne_10m_admin_0_countries.zip/ne_10m_admin_0_countries.shp
 ```

-3. Observe you receive a similar error as given in `error.json`
+3. Observe you receive a similar error as in `error.json`

 As a sanity check, you can re-run the same command without the fancy zip
 syntax by manually unzipping: